GPU Acceleration¶

 'device': 'GPU', # Target device ('GPU' or 'CPU')

-'cuStateVec_enable': False, # Enable NVIDIA cuStateVec
+'cuStateVec_enable': False, # NVIDIA cuStateVec (Volta+ only)

-'blocking_enable': False, # Reduce synchronization overhead
+'blocking_enable': False, # Reduce synchronization overhead (Volta+ only)

 'batched_shots_gpu': True, # Enable shot parallelization for better GPU utilization